Measuring Anomalous Couplings in H->WW* Decays at the International Linear Collider: Summary

 \section{Summary}

 In this work we have studied the sensitivity of the ILC to dimension-$5$ anomalous Higgs boson couplings to $W^\pm$ pairs, using the decay $H\to WW^\ast$.
-We assumed a Higgs boson mass of $120$~GeV, so that the Higgs boson will be produced in association with a $Z$ boson through the Higgs-strahlung process.
+For historical reasons, we assumed a Higgs boson mass of $120$~GeV and considered the Higgs boson to be produced in association with a $Z$ boson through the Higgs-strahlung process.
 In order to avoid additional combinatorial backgrounds, we required the associated $Z$ boson to decay invisibly into $\nu\bar\nu$ pairs.
 A direct measurement of this type is not expected to be possible at the LHC, due to the large QCD background.

 Around the SM point $a=b=\tilde{b}=0$, the coefficients of the anomalous couplings can be measured directly at the ILC by examining kinematic distributions such as the on-shell $W$ boson momentum and the angle between $W$ boson decay planes.
 Such a measurement will be able to probe the Lorentz structure of the $HW^+W^-$ vertex, providing a direct test of the mechanism of spontaneous symmetry breaking.
-The sensitivity may be enhanced by combining the $ZH\to \nu\bar\nu WW^\ast$ channel considered here with other decay modes of $Z$ such as $Z \to \ell \ell$ and $Z \to q \bar{q}$, although the large combinatorial background is expected to limit the sensitivity in the case of $Z \to q \bar{q}$.
+The sensitivity may be enhanced by combining the $ZH\to \nu\bar\nu WW^\ast$ channel considered here with other decay modes of $Z$ such as $Z \to \ell^{+} \ell^{-}$ and $Z \to q \bar{q}$, although the large combinatorial background is expected to limit the sensitivity in the case of $Z \to q \bar{q}$.

 Although we typically consider the anomalous couplings to be small corrections to the SM term, in principle a SM-like measurement is compatible with two distinct regions around $a=0$ and $a\simeq -8.2$.
 This corresponds to a sign change in the coupling constant of the SM $HW^+W^-$ vertex, which is only observable once a sign convention has been fixed by some other coupling (for example, the Yukawa coupling to $b$-quarks).
 The sign of the SM term could in principle be measured in interference effects.